Ast And Alt Ratio Calculator

 Q: Can I lower my AST and ALT levels naturally?

 A: Lifestyle changes such as maintaining a healthy weight, avoiding excessive alcohol, and following a balanced diet may help improve liver health.
-However, it's crucial to consult a doctor before making significant dietary or lifestyle changes, especially if you have a pre-existing medical condition.
+Still, it's crucial to consult a doctor before making significant dietary or lifestyle changes, especially if you have a pre-existing medical condition.

 Conclusion: Taking Charge of Your Liver Health